medford-group/bdqm-vip/syllabus.md

 Course Format
 -------------

-The course will by offered in a hybrid, flipped classroom format.
+The course will by offered in a hybrid format.
 We have multiple online MS students who work in the course, so it is important to provide a mechanism for remote participation.
+For the training, group, lectures will be given live during the course time and **will not be recorded.**
-For this reason, we will pre-record training lecture videos and use the course time to meet and discuss the training materials or individual projects.
+The two project groups will use the course time to meet and discuss progress on projects.

-Schedule
+Training Schedule *(all synchronous)*
 ========

-Week 1 (1/11): Introduction to VIP and projects (Medford - synchronous)
+Week 1 (8/23): Introduction to VIP and projects (Medford)

-Week 2 (1/18): Overview of literature searches (Medford - pre-recorded)
+Week 2 (8/30): Overview of literature searches (Medford/Timmerman/Brabson)

-Week 3 (1/25): Intro to Python (Sahoo - pre-recorded)
+Week 3 (9/6): Intro to Python (Brabson)

-Week 4 (2/1): Intro to ASE and adsorption energies (Sahoo - pre-recorded)
+Week 4 (9/13): Intro to ASE (Brabson)

-Week 5 (2/8): PACE and Bash scripting (Sahoo - pre-recorded)
+Week 5 (9/20): PACE and Bash scripting (Brabson)

-Week 6 (2/15): Density functional theory calculations (Sahoo - pre-recorded)
+Week 6 (9/27): Intro to Density Functional Theory (Brabson)

-Week 7 (2/22): Workshop (virtual synchronous)
+Week 7 (10/4): DFT calculations and applications (Brabson)

-Week 8 (3/1): Midterm Updates (pre-recorded presentations, virtual synchronous Q&A)
+Week 8 (10/11): Midterm Updates (pre-recorded presentations, virtual synchronous Q&A)

-Week 9 (3/8): Atomistic machine learning: theory (Hu - pre-recorded)

-Week 10 (3/15): Atomistic machine learning: AMPTorch (Hu - pre-recorded)

-Week 11 (3/29): Atomistic machine learning: GMP features (Hu - pre-recorded)
+Week 9 (10/18): Machine learning basics: Regression (Brabson)

+Week 10 (10/25): Machine learning basics: Classification (Brabson)

+Week 11 (11/1): Projects

-Week 12 (4/5): Workshop (virtual synchronous)
+Week 12 (11/8): Projects

-Week 13 (4/12): Workshop (virtual synchronous)
+Week 13 (11/15): Projects

+Week 14 (11/22): Thanksgiving Break

-Week 14 (4/19): Final Updates (pre-recorded presentations, virtual synchronous Q&A)
+Week 15 (11/29): Final Updates (pre-recorded presentations, virtual synchronous Q&A)

 Changes to Syllabus
 ===================